iterative/dvc.org/content/docs/cml/start-gitlab.md

    Token.
 Check the "Mask variable" box, uncheck "Protect variable", and then save the variable by clicking "Add variable" at the bottom of the dialog box.

-   > 💡The following steps can all be done in the GitLab browser interface.
+> 💡 The following steps can all be done in the GitLab website.
-   > However, to follow along the commands, we recommend cloning your fork to
+> However, to follow along the steps, we recommend cloning your fork to
-   > your local workstation
+> your local workstation.

 3. Go back to your forked `example_cml` project.
 Copy the Clone with HTTPS as shown in the image below, and then in your terminal, type the following